-The fight against doping in DanceSport is assigned the highest priority by WDSF.
+The fight against doping in DanceSport is assigned the highest priority by WDSF and ITA (International Testing Agency).
 A signatory to the World Anti-Doping Code from the outset, WDSF has been assessed fully Code compliant by the World Anti-Doping Agency (WADA) ever since.
 The anti-doping activities required of World DanceSport Federation by the World Anti-Doping Code include conducting testing at competitions and out-of-competition, providing educational programmes for athletes and officials, and sanctioning those who commit anti-doping rule violations.

 The World DanceSport Federation (WDSF) has entered a partnership with the International Testing Agency (ITA) and delegated its clean sport program to the independent anti-doping organisation.
 A two-year contract between the world governing body for DanceSport and the ITA marks the start of this collaboration.